Wjmoore32001/EzyReadComics/README.md

 # EzyReadComics

-EzyReadComics is a Django web app for importing, storing, syncing, and browsing comic issue and volume data from the Comic Vine API.
+EzyReadComics is a Django web app for importing, storing, syncing, and browsing comic issue and run data from the Comic Vine API.

+The project currently focuses on building a reliable comic data foundation and a usable browsing interface before adding user-specific reading tools, reading-order algorithms, recommendation logic, or current-era reading guidance.

+## Current Focus

+The current project focus is:

+* Store comic runs and issues from Comic Vine.
+* Keep local comic data synced through dedicated management commands.
+* Hydrate issue and run records with richer Comic Vine detail data.
+* Browse stored runs and issues through a centralized Browse page.
+* Keep the project structure readable and expandable before adding accounts and reading tracking.

-The project currently focuses on building a reliable comic data foundation: issues, volumes, publishers, dates, Comic Vine links, cover/image URLs, sync state, and detail hydration.
-It does not currently attempt to build reading-order algorithms, event logic, recommendations, character pages, team pages, story arc pages, or issue-to-issue reading links.
+The project does not currently attempt to build reading-order algorithms, event logic, recommendations, character pages, team pages, story arc pages, or issue-to-issue reading links.

-## What the App Does
+## What the App Currently Does

 EzyReadComics currently provides:

-* A simple homepage
+* A simple homepage.
-* An issue list page
-* A volume list page
+* A centralized Browse page.
-* Publisher filtering for issues and volumes
+* Publisher filtering.
-* Searchable publisher dropdowns for easier filtering
+* Searchable dropdowns for publisher, run, and issue filters.
+* Run browsing with start years displayed clearly.
+* Issue browsing for a selected run.
+* Comic Vine links for stored runs and issues.
+* Paginated browse results to avoid loading too much data at once.
-* Comic Vine issue importing from list endpoints
+* Comic Vine issue importing from list endpoints.
-* Comic Vine volume updating from list endpoints
+* Comic Vine volume/run updating from list endpoints.
-* Issue detail hydration from Comic Vine issue detail endpoints
+* Issue detail hydration from Comic Vine issue detail endpoints.
-* Volume detail hydration from Comic Vine volume detail endpoints
+* Volume/run detail hydration from Comic Vine volume detail endpoints.
-* Person/credit storage for issue and volume credits
+* Person and credit-role storage for issue and volume credits.
-* Local scan tracking so imports can resume safely
+* Local scan tracking so imports can resume safely.
-* A wrapper sync command for running the normal sync flow in order
+* A wrapper sync command for running the normal sync flow in order.
-* A scheduled GitHub Actions workflow for automatic syncing
+* A scheduled GitHub Actions workflow for automatic syncing.

-The goal is to keep the data import and display system simple, understandable, and reliable before adding more advanced comic-reading features.

 ## Tech Stack